 Customer Support

-I haven’t had any issue warranting engaging customer support other than a general inquiry, which does not help score the Kinsta support team.
+I haven’t had any issues warranting engagement with customer support other than a general inquiry, which doesn’t help score the Kinsta support team.

 So, I’ll base this section on the general availability of information, especially on trusted platforms like Trustpilot.
 Here are some customer testimonies in favor of Kinsta support.